meowdding/skyblock-pv/README.md

 ### Mod Compatibility

-- Using [SkyBlockMod](https://github.com/kevinthegreat1/SkyblockMod-Fabric) is completely unsupported, they add their own command shortcuts, which you cant disable.
+- Using [SkyBlockMod](https://github.com/kevinthegreat1/SkyblockMod-Fabric) is unsupported, they add own command shortcuts, which you can disable, but that disables all the shortcuts.
 They shorten ``/party leave`` to ``pv``, which is the same as our command.
 - [SkyBlocker](https://github.com/SkyblockerMod/Skyblocker) add their own Profile Viewer.
 We override their ``/pv`` command with ours, if you wish to use theirs, you can use ``/skyblocker pv``.
 We don't have an option to disable this behavior since because you're already this mod, its unlikely you want to prefer SkyBlocker's Profile Viewer.